I don’t want my life back.

 So, I’m sorry if i’m going to disappoint you all but it wouldn’t be fair if I only shared the good news…

 We dropped Kathleen off at her college yesterday afternoon and left her.
 She was not very happy.
 Mixed emotions.
 She can’t wait to be independent but also not wanting to be away from her family.
 She had lunch there, it was a family BBQ.
 Then she went to her apartment and realised, oops, I’m all alone… Somebody came in to help her with her dinner.
 But after that, she called us to pick her up, didn’t want to sleep there.
 At all.
+We obliged.
 In her defence, she does have sleep anxiety and trying hard to get on top of that, also, she didn’t have a computer, the TV was dodgy, and there were no other residents on her floor yet.
 I know she comes across as very confident, and she is, in many ways, but I mean, to be completely alone, it does take a bit of getting used to, right? she said she promises she will try again on Sunday.

 Her last phone call to her dad (always dad first…) last night: “I will do this, I want everybody be proud of me.
 I don’t want let anybody down.
 But I miss you…”.

 Lumps in our throats the size of Venus, dams in our tear ducts struggling to hold up.

 I suppose most parents feel sad and lost at first when their child leaves the nest.
 Either that or it’s a huge sigh of relief, I suppose!

 Not being there and catch them when they trip.
 Hoping someone else will when they do.
 Learning to let go.
 Learning to trust others.

 But you can just imagine how magnified those feelings are when that child has a difference…

 She did it.
 She spent her first night away ON HER OWN.

 I did it.
 I spent my first night knowing my baby was on her own, scared and anxious but determined.